autowarefoundation/autoware.universe/perception/traffic_light_fine_detector/README.md

 ### Training Data

-The model was fine-tuned on around 17,000 TierIV internal images of Japanese traffic lights.
+The model was fine-tuned on around 17,000 TIER IV internal images of Japanese traffic lights.

 ### Trained Onnx model